-This course identifies and discusses all stages in the life span from infancy through late adulthood.
+Students discuss all stages in the life span from infancy through late adulthood.
 A discussion of cultural considerations, types of families, changes affecting modern families and family patterns, and qualities of functional families will be included.

 PTAP1201: Functional & Applied Anatomy Lab